-- delete command - unuse command
+- · delete command - unuse command

-Use different versions or add objects to a specified directory
+Using different versions or adding objects to a specified directory

-This subcommand allows you to use different versions of an object or add existing objects as new project members under the specified directory.
+This subcommand uses different versions of an object or adds existing objects as new project members under the specified directory.
 The directory to which the objects are added must be specified in a form that provides a context project, such as a Project reference form or a Work area reference form.

 If a directory entry already exists for an object, then the command uses the specified object under its corresponding directory entry.
 If a directory entry does not exist for the object, then the directory is automatically checked out against the specified task, a new directory entry is created for the object, and the specified object is used in the context project associated with the specified directory.
-Special handling may be performed in shared projects (see shared project directory checkin).
-If the context project is in the working state, you must be the owner of that project.
-If the context project is in the prep state, you must be a build manager.
+Special handling may be performed in shared projects (see shared projects (see shared project (see <a href="shared project directory che